ippontech/blog-usa/posts/getting-started-with-solid-pods.md

 ## Example

-Let's take solid for a quick spin and see what it's like.
+Let's take Solid for a quick spin and see what it's like.
 The Solid Project has a [helpful tutorial to get us started](https://solidproject.org/developers/tutorials/first-app).
-This project sets us a very basic webpage that will ask for authorization to a user's profile in their pod, write some data, and read that data back.
-It's simple javascript and html, but it uses NPM to pull in some client libraries to handle the authorization and some tasks with Pod data.
+This project sets us a basic webpage that will ask for authorization to a user's profile in their pod, write some data, and read that data back.
+It's simple JavaScript and html, but it uses NPM to pull in some client libraries to handle the authorization and some tasks with Pod data.
 [Inrupt also has a React SDK](https://github.com/inrupt/solid-ui-react) which is probably where you want to start if you're building out an actual POC.

 The first thing to do is to setup a Pod account.
 I used the [one available from Inrupt](https://signup.pod.inrupt.com/), which at the time of the writing is the only listed as compliant with the specifications.